Machupicchu

 Park History

-Machupicchu was designated a Historical Sanctuary in 1981, a Peruvian protected area category that specifically provides for areas of combined archaeological and natural significance.
-UNESCO World Heritage inscription followed in 1983, covering both natural and cultural outstanding universal values.
-The sanctuary was placed on the UNESCO World Heritage in Danger list in 1996 due to uncontrolled tourism development and infrastructure projects, prompting management reforms.
-A carrying capacity study was conducted in 2000 that led to daily visitor limits (subsequently revised multiple times).
+Machupicchu was designated a Historical Sanctuary on January 8, 1981, a Peruvian protected area category that specifically provides for areas of combined archaeological and natural significance.
+[1] UNESCO World Heritage inscription followed in 1983, covering both natural and cultural outstanding universal values, making it one of the few mixed World Heritage Sites in the Americas.
+UNESCO raised concerns about uncontrolled tourism development and infrastructure projects from 1996 onward, conducting reactive monitoring missions in 1997, 1999, and 2002; however, Machu Picchu was never formally placed on the UNESCO World Heritage in Danger list.
+[2] A carrying capacity study was conducted in 2000 that led to daily visitor limits (subsequently revised multiple times).
 The Peruvian Ministry of Culture shares administrative responsibilities with SERNANP — a dual-agency structure that has sometimes created management coordination challenges.
-A Master Plan governs visitor management, infrastructure, and conservation.

 Major Trails And Attractions

 The Inca citadel is the preeminent attraction, with its iconic terraces, temples, plazas, and residential sectors set against the dramatic backdrop of the surrounding peaks.
-The Inca Trail — a four-day trek through archaeological sites and cloudforest — is the most famous approach, limited to 500 visitors per day (including staff).
-The Salkantay Trek provides an alternative high-altitude route via the 4,600-meter Salkantay pass.
-Within the sanctuary, Huayna Picchu mountain offers a steep 400-meter climb to panoramic views over the citadel (limited to 400 visitors daily).
+The Inca Trail — a four-day trek through archaeological sites and cloudforest — is the most famous approach, with a total daily permit limit of 500 persons (including guides, cooks, and porters, with approximately 200 tourist slots).
+[1] The Salkantay Trek provides an alternative high-altitude route via the approximately 4,600-meter Salkantay pass.
+[2] Within the sanctuary, Huayna Picchu mountain offers a steep climb to panoramic views over the citadel.
 The Sun Gate (Inti Punku) and the Inca Bridge are accessible short hikes from the main ruins.
 Birdwatching at dawn, before tour crowds arrive, offers encounters with Andean cock-of-the-rock at roadside leks.

 Visitor Facilities And Travel